library(MASS)

 >10 | 0.02362 | 0.00923 | 2.56 | 0.01053 | 0.005521 | 0.04171 |

-cmp <- avg_comparisons(mod, variables = list(yearsmarried = 5))
+cmp = avg_comparisons(mod, variables = list(yearsmarried = 5))

 On average, increasing the yearsmarried

-by 5.6 percentage points.
+equals zero by 5.6 percentage points.
 On average, increasing yearsmarried

-by 2.4 percentage points.
+is greater than 10 by 2.4 percentage points.
 These counterfactual comparisons are associated with small \(p\) values, so we can reject the null hypothesis that yearsmarried

-has no effect on predicted affairs
+has no effect on the predicted number of affairs

 .

-variable, we find that differences in predicted probabilities are small and statistically insignificant.
+, we find that differences in predicted probabilities are small and statistically insignificant.
 We cannot reject the null hypothesis that gender

 has no effect on affairs